 Education

-Year 11 is the last year of compulsory schooling.
-If you want to apply for a school 6th form or college place you will need to check websites for open evening or days.
+Year 11 is the last year that you must attend school.
+If you want to apply for a school 6th form or college place, you will need to check websites for open evening or days.

 See Your future and Choosing or changing my next school or college for more information.

-If you have reached the end of compulsory school age (the last Friday in June of the school year in which you turn 16), some rights related to EHC plans transfer from the parents to the young person.
+If you have reached the end of compulsory school age – the last Friday in June of the school year in which you turn 16 – some rights related to Education, Health and Care plans, if you have one, move from your parents to you.

 Health